Astrophysics (Index)About

 (observatory-satellite searching for transiting exoplanets)

+TIC stands for TESS input catalog.
 TOI stands for TESS object of interest, a term for a planet candidate, i.e., the location of observations that appear to reveal a transiting planet.
 TFOP (for TESS Follow-up Observation Program) is an effort to investigate TESS discoveries, e.g., to confirm whether a TOI is a planet.
+CTOI stands for community TOI, which, with the TIC number, is used to designate such objects that were identified and shared by independent researchers rather than those of the TESS program itself.
 As of 1/2024, TESS has produced over 7000 candidates (TOIs) among its target stars, including at least 1300 apparently between Earth and Neptune in radius, and 415 confirmed to be planets through follow-up observation.

 (telescope,reflector,spacecraft,transits,exoplanets,NASA,transients)